cataseven/Statistics-Graph-Chart-Card/README.md

 An awesome feature-rich custom card for [Home Assistant](https://www.home-assistant.io/) that combines a time-series graph with live state rows — all in a single card.
 Built with no external dependencies, fully configurable via the visual editor or YAML.

+> [!NOTE]
+> **Source availability** — this card is distributed as a **minified/protected bundle**.
+The readable source code is not published, so the repository is not set up for external code review or pull requests.
+Bug reports and feature requests are very welcome in [Issues](https://github.com/cataseven/Statistics-Graph-Chart-Card/issues) — that is how every feature in this card has been shaped so far.
+Please factor this in when deciding whether to install.

 ---

 ## 🖼️ Preview